 3. Laboratory tests: There is no specific laboratory test to diagnose SIBO.
 Indirect findings may be macrocytic anemia, hypoalbuminemia, and other abnormalities depending on clinical manifestations and target organ damage.

 5. Stool fat analysis: Microscopic examination of a freshly prepared stool specimen stained with a 1% solution of Sudan III may reveal an increased number of fat droplets in the stool.
+The examination is not done routinely.

 Other causes of chronic diarrhea (see Diarrhea).